School of Exercise and Nutritional Sciences (ENS) Graduate Programs – Frequently Asked Questions

-B.S. or B.A., although it does not need to be in related field as long as all prerequisite courses are completed (see question below).
+A bachelor’s degree (BS or BA) degree is required, although it does not need to be in related field as long as all prerequisite courses are completed (see question below).

 Do I have to finish all prerequisite courses listed before admission to the degree program?

 Priority consideration will be given to those students with all prerequisites fulfilled.
-Students not meeting all prerequisites can be recommended for conditional admission by approval of the faculty; however, all prerequisites must be completed in the first year of graduate study.
-Students lacking any prerequisites noted with an * will not be accepted on a conditional basis.
+Students not meeting all prerequisites can be recommended for conditional admission; however, all prerequisites must be completed in the first year of graduate study.
+Prerequisites noted with an asterisk must be completed prior to admission.

 How do I know if the classes I’ve taken count as prerequisites or not?